YaadProjects/SplitRide/README.md

 # SplitRide

-SPLIT THE RIDE is an Android app that will allow users to split the ride costs between all the persons, regardless of the segment they have taken.
+SPLIT THE RIDE is an Android app that will allow users to split the ride costs between all the persons, regardless of the route they have taken.